Tairyu/grunt-photobox/README.md

 Default value: `default`

-4 modes for diff image processing are available:
+3 modes for diff image processing are available:

 - `default` - image information in diff image will not be changed
-- `grayscale` - image information in diff image will be changed to grayscale
 - `darker` - image information in diff image will be changed to a darker image
 - `brighter` - image information in diff image will be change to a brighter image